 Early Decision requires you to commit to a college or university at the time of application that, if admitted, you will enroll.
-Once admitted under Early Decision, a nonrefundable deposit will be required well before May 1.
-You may apply to other colleges but may have only one Early Decision application pending at any time.
+Once admitted under Early Decision, a nonrefundable deposit will be required.
+You may apply to other colleges, but may have only one Early Decision application pending at any time.
+Colleges have very strict rules about applying early decision.
+We strongly encourage you to meet with your counselor prior to applying Early Decision.